CoMPaTech/python-airos/README.md

 - Wireless mode and signal strength.
 - Connected stations and their statistics.
 - System information and uptime.
-- Device Control: Provides methods to perform actions, such as reconnecting/kicking a connected wireless station and rebooting the device itself..
+- Device Control: Provides methods to perform actions, such as reconnecting/kicking a connected wireless station and rebooting the device itself.
 - Discovery of airOS devices on your local network (by listening to announcements these devices broadcast).

 ## Installation